rafaelh/update-kali/README.md

 ![Image of update-kali script running](update-kali.gif)

 ## What is this?
 I find that I need to keep a lot of Kali linux installations up to date, and I like them to be setup in a similar format.
-This script installs the tools I'm likely to use, creates directories, etc. Currently it's set up for my personal use, but with a little modification you can use it too:
+This script installs the tools I'm likely to use, creates directories, etc. It's set up for my personal use, but with a little modification you can use it too:

 * Fork the repo so that you can commit changes to `config.py`, and so the script updates from the right place
 * Update `config.py` with your preferences